thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 The following are some limitations of the existing software:

-* Connections and tables cannot be uploaded
+* Connections and tables cannot be imported
 * Content that is migrated to a new cluster is created as new unless GIUDs are manually modified in the TML files

 The following additional features are planned for the near future:

 * Map GUIDs from the old instance to the new instance in order to update content
 * Share content with users
-* Add tags to the uploaded content
+* Add tags to the imported content

 ## CLI preview

 === "scriptability export --help"
     ```console
-    $ cs_tools tools scriptability export --help

-    Usage: cs_tools tools scriptability export [--option, ..., --help]
+    Usage: cs_tools tools scriptability export --config IDENTIFIER [--option, ...,
+                                               --help]

+    Exports TML as YAML from ThoughtSpot.

     Options:
-      --tags TAGS                     list of tags to export for
+      --tags TAGS                     comma separated list of tags to export
-      --export-ids GUIDS              list of guids to export
+      --export-ids GUIDS              comma separated list of guids to export
       --export-associated / --no-export-associated
                                       if specified, also export related content
                                       (default: no-export-
                                       associated)
       --path DIR                      full path (directory) to save data set to
-      --helpfull                      Show the full help message and exit.
+      --config IDENTIFIER             config file identifier
+                                      (required)
-      -h, --help                      Show this message and exit.
+      -h, --help, --helpfull          Show this message and exit.
     ```

-=== "scriptability upload --help"
+=== "scriptability import --help"
     ```console
-    $ cs_tools tools scriptability upload --help

-    Usage: cs_tools tools scriptability upload [--option, ..., --help] FILE_OR_DIR
+    Usage: cs_tools tools scriptability import --config IDENTIFIER [--option, ...,
+                                               --help] FILE_OR_DIR

+    Import TML from a file or directory into ThoughtSpot.

     Arguments:
-      FILE_OR_DIR  full path to the TML file or directory to upload.
+      FILE_OR_DIR  full path to the TML file or directory to import.
                    (required)

     Options: